Should I Hide My Duck in the Lake?: Introduction

-As storage and network bandwidths have improved by orders of magnitude over the last decade, the bottleneck in database systems increasingly shifts to the CPU~\cite{journals/pacmmod/KuschewskiGNL24, journals/pvldb/ZengHSPMZ23}.
-Figure~\ref{fig:throughput} shows that data decoding and filtering severely limit querying throughput in DuckDB \cite{conf/sigmod/RaasveldtM19} and performance scaling with many threads becomes increasingly inefficient.
-Notably, 16 threads on pre-filtered data outperform the full 64 cores of the CPU on Parquet (cf. Figure \ref{fig:throughput}).
-To address this challenge, cloud-native systems have adopted operator pushdown into the storage layer \cite{conf/icde/YuYWGSAS20} and intermediate layers that partially evaluate queries \cite{conf/icde/YuYWGSAS20, conf/sigmod/ArmenatzoglouBB22}.
-On the storage side, this overhead has motivated new formats using nested, lightweight compression schemes, SIMD-friendly data organization \cite{journals/pacmmod/KuschewskiSAL23, journals/pvldb/AfroozehB25, journals/pvldb/GienieczkoKNLG25}, and aggressive file pruning \cite{conf/sigmod/ZimmererDKWOK25}.
-On the hardware side, FPGA prototypes have demonstrated the potential of accelerated Parquet-to-Arrow decoding \cite{conf/icfpt/PeltenburgLH0AH20} and line-rate JSON parsing \cite{conf/fpt/PeltenburgHBMA21, conf/damon/DannW0FF22}.
+Cloud-native systems have adopted many different approaches to mitigate this high cost of scanning and filtering data.
+To reduce the pressure of scanning in the compute layer, operator pushdown into the storage layer \cite{conf/icde/YuYWGSAS20, journals/vldb/YangYSAS24} and intermediate layers that partially evaluate queries \cite{conf/icde/YuYWGSAS20, journals/debu/CaiGGNPPP18, conf/sigmod/ArmenatzoglouBB22} have been explored successfully.
+Notable commercial systems that employ operator pushdown are Google BigQuery, which pushes filter and projection evaluation into its Capacitor storage layer~\cite{journals/pvldb/0001GLRSTVADMPS20}, and Oracle's Exadata appliance, which offloads predicate filtering, column projection, and join Bloom-filters to storage~\cite{exadata-smartscan}, in both cases significantly reducing the volume of data that must cross the storage-compute boundary.
+On the storage side, the decoding overhead of raw data files has motivated new formats using nested, lightweight compression schemes, SIMD-friendly data organization \cite{journals/pacmmod/KuschewskiSAL23, journals/pvldb/AfroozehB25, journals/pvldb/GienieczkoKNLG25}, and aggressive file pruning \cite{conf/sigmod/ZimmererDKWOK25}.
+On the hardware side, dedicated accelerator prototypes have demonstrated the potential of accelerated Parquet-to-Arrow decoding \cite{conf/icfpt/PeltenburgLH0AH20} and line-rate JSON parsing \cite{conf/fpt/PeltenburgHBMA21, conf/damon/DannW0FF22}.
 However, these accelerator approaches remain isolated efforts without a unified system-level integration into cloud-native database systems.
-SmartNICs, in particular, offer a unique opportunity for data lakes to offload data processing from the CPU into the datapath \cite{journals/access/KfouryCMAGC24}.
+SmartNICs, in particular, offer a unique opportunity for data lakes to offload data processing from the CPU into the network datapath \cite{journals/access/KfouryCMAGC24}.
 Cloud providers already deploy SmartNICs at massive scale.
 For example, Microsoft Azure has been deploying FPGA-based SmartNICs for network virtualization in all new servers for over a decade \cite{conf/nsdi/FirestonePMCDAA18}.